TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

   (7 - 4c_1 -5c_2 + c_4, \,c_1, \,c_2,\,c_3, \,c_4)
 $$

-is indeed a solution of the given equation.
+is indeed a solution to the given equation.

 However, this is not the only way to write down the general solution: in this example almost any set of four variables can act as free variables.
 The descriptions